SantosAlarcon/bookmarker/README.md

 The current available languages are: **English**, **Spanish** and **Catalanian**.
 Any other language that is not available in this list leads to the **404 page**.

 If you want to contribute with more languages, submit a **Pull Request** with the language folder with its json namespaces.

-## ️⚠️ Warning

-This project is in WIP, but you can log in and log out without problem.
-What you can't do at the moment is managing the bookmarks until I implemented the database operations.